History of the Foundation

 The Certificate of Incorporation was signed by the members of the Foundation Council on 10 June 1968, and the statutes went into legal force with the entry of the Foundation in the Swiss Trade Registry, Vevey Bureau, on 8 July 1968.
 The Foundation became acknowledged by the Swiss Department of the Interior with the resolution of 9 August 1968 and has been subjected to the supervision of the Swiss federal authorities.

 From 1986 until 1998 Dr. Andres Briner served as the President of the Foundation Council.
-He was succeeded by Prof. Dr. Andreas Eckhardt in 1999.
+He was succeeded by Prof. Dr. Andreas Eckhardt from 1999 to 2022.
+He was succeeded by Prof. Tabea Zimmermann in 2023.

 The Hindemith Foundation established the Hindemith Institut Frankfurt in 1974 and founded the Hindemith Musikzentrum Blonay in 1978.
 Its administrative office is located in the area of the Hindemith Music Centre in the «Maison Marius Décombaz».